shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “It jumped over me!”

-Grar gave him a disapproving glance.
+Gra gave him a disapproving glance.

-“Grar, come here!”
+“Gra, come here!”
 Sui whispered from the other side path.
 “There’s more kobolds in this room.”

 “Wait here.”
-Grar told the kobold, before joining Sui.
+Gra told the kobold, before joining Sui.
 “Don’t worry, I got this.”

-Grar stomped into the room and frightened the whole group of 7 kobolds.
+Gra stomped into the room and frightened the whole group of 7 kobolds.

-Meanwhile, the lanky kobold Grar was trying to stop poked its head out of the fishing room and into the main hub.
-The sentinel kobold saw it, but was to scared to disobey Grar’s last order of “wait here.”
+Meanwhile, the lanky kobold Gra was trying to stop poked its head out of the fishing room and into the main hub.
+The sentinel kobold saw it, but was to scared to disobey Gra’s last order of “wait here.”
 The lanky kobold walked awkwardly across the main hub room and into the room where the yinglet was being held.

 Inside, the 7 kobolds were all discussing amongst each other what to do.